The History of Video Redaction from Licence Plates to TikTok Videos

 A short history of CCTV technology

-Today CCTV cameras are an accepted part of our lives.
+Today CCTV cameras and other surveillance technologies are an accepted part of our lives.
 We see cameras on the underground, in shops, offices, museums and hospitals, on trains and in car parks, but CCTV as we know it has not been around for long.

 Live video capture was first used in 1942 in Germany to monitor V-2 rockets.
 It was not until 1949 that CCTV became available commercially, and soon after it was used in advanced security control by government contractors in the United States.
 CCTV arrived in the UK in 1960.